CYGNA: The Power of neurodiversity

 After Claire's presentation, each participant was asked to write their reflections on neurodiversity on a little swan.
 These tiny swans were then attached to a bigger wooden swan (see The SWAN project).
 Interestingly, virtually all of the comments made were also applicable to the CYGNA network.

-With the event drawing to a close, one of our CYGNA organizing team, Sylwia Ciuk, kindly took a picture of the co-conspiritors for the day (Claire, Clarice, Philippa, myself, Christa, and Jacqueline), with a wonderfully evocative quote by Audre Lorde in the background.
+With the event drawing to a close, one of our CYGNA coordination team, Sylwia Ciuk, kindly took a picture of the co-conspiritors for the day (Claire, Clarice, Philippa, myself, Christa, and Jacqueline), with a wonderfully evocative quote by Audre Lorde in the background.
 A very nice way to end an inspiring day.

 Resources